GovCamp Scotland event information

 Supporting the event

-We are very grateful for the advice, encouragement and grant funding from our colleagues at UKGovCamp and GovCamp Cymru.
+For GovCamp Scotland 2025, we received great advice and welcome funding from our colleagues at UKGovCamp and GovCamp Cymru.

-With thanks to Ike Robb from IDAC Media for volunteering website advice and logo design support.
+With thanks also to Ike Robb from IDAC Media for volunteering website and logo design support.
+And to photographer Andy Catlin for documenting the event.

-Big thanks to our volunteers who have agreed to be Campmakers and help with the build up and activities on the day.
+Big thanks to our volunteers who agreed to be Campmakers and helped with the build up and activities on the day.

 We are looking into ways in which other organisations can contribute or sponsor the event to help make it a welcoming, inclusive and purposeful success.
 So feedback and offers of support for future events are most welcome.